engharat/project1_ComposingImages/README.md

 In this project we will implement an alpha compositing function for raster images using JavaScript.
 You are given an HTML file that implements a simple web-based image compositing application.
-The video on the following link show how the interface works: https://youtu.be/QpwfzYpseeo
+The video on the following link shows how the interface works: https://youtu.be/QpwfzYpseeo

 The missing part of this application (the part you will implement) is the JavaScript function that composites a foreground image onto a background image using alpha blending.
 Here how that function looks like:

 function composite( bgImg, fgImg, fgOpac, fgPos )